whowell1/whowell1github.io/content/en/blog/Exploring_DFIR_at_Scale.md

 tags: ["Elk, DFIR, DFIR at scale"]
 thumbnail: https://upload.wikimedia.org/wikipedia/commons/thumb/7/73/Jasper.Wapiti-Hirsch.P1033401.jpg/800px-Jasper.Wapiti-Hirsch.P1033401.jpg
 ---
 One major challenge DFIR analysts face is analyzing infected machines at scale.
 Imagine there are four infected hosts.
 For the sake of this example, let's say an analyst needs to review artifacts like the NTUSER.DAT file, browser history, and multiple event logs.
-An analyst can use traditional tools like grep, PhiSearch, or Timeline Explorer can help sift through common artifacts, but manually combing through each log file with these tools is time-consuming and these traditional tools do not have a visual aid.
+An analyst can use traditional tools like grep, PhiSearch, or Timeline Explorer can help sift through common artifacts, but manually combing through each log files with these tools is time-consuming and traditional tools do not have a visual aid.

 When a colleague suggested SOF-ELK as a solution, it immediately stood out as a perfect fit.
 [SOF-ELK](https://github.com/philhagen/sof-elk), created by Phil Hagen, is a forensic tool designed to streamline and accelerate log analysis and digital forensic investigations.
-It leverages the power of Elasticsearch, Logstash, and Kibana to provide an intuitive and efficient analysis experience.
+It leverages the power of Elasticsearch, Logstash, and Kibana to provide an intuitive and efficient analysis.
 This implementation is dockerized, making it well-suited for resource-constrained environments.

  **Tools Used**